HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_Epileptogenicity_map_computation_with_brainstorm.rst

 The objective of this tutorial is to guide HIP users in computing maps of epileptogenicity from ictal iEEG recordings.
 Epileptogenicity maps show the spatial distribution, and eventually the temporal evolution, of the Epileptogenicity Index (EI) in the subject's brain.
-The EI, is based on both spectral and temporal properties of iEEG signals and quantifies the presence of high-frequency oscillations also referred as *rapid discharges*.
+The EI is based on both spectral and temporal properties of iEEG signals and quantifies the presence of high-frequency oscillations also referred to *rapid discharges*.
 *Rapid discharges* have long been recognized as a characteristic electrophysiological pattern of the epileptogenic zone and can help identify brain regions generating seizures ([Bartolomei_2008]_).
-This tutorial primarliy consists of a video demonstration and should be viewed as an introductory tutorial as it does not go into all the intricacies of the computation of epileptogenicity maps.
+This tutorial primarily consists of a video demonstration and should be viewed as an introductory tutorial because it does not go into all the intricacies of the computation of epileptogenicity maps.

-For more in-depth information regarding the computation of epileptogenicity maps using Brainstorm please refer to the official tutorial:
+For more in-depth information regarding the computation of epileptogenicity maps using Brainstorm, please refer to the official tutorial:

 	* `Brainstorm's SEEG epileptogenicity maps tutorial <https://neuroimage.usc.edu/brainstorm/Tutorials/Epileptogenicity>`_